Minnesota Yacht Club Festival 2024

 TASTE OF MINNESOTA

-This festival celebrated food and music for 20 years in St. Paul before calling it quits.
-But last summer Taste of Minnesota was reborn, relocating to Nicollet Mall in downtown Minneapolis and attracting 100,000 people over the weekend.
-This year’s Saturday headliners are the Wallflowers and Martina McBride, while Sunday’s lineup showcases Minneapolis Sound architects Morris Day & the Time and Jimmy Jam & Terry Lewis.
+After a 20-year run in St. Paul and a brief break, the Taste of Minnesota was reborn in downtown Minneapolis, attracting 100,000 people to Nicolett Mall over its first weekend.
+To give you an idea of what to expect, last year's headliners were the Wallflowers, Martina McBride, and Minneapolis Sound architects Morris Day & the Time and Jimmy Jam & Terry Lewis.
 Hungry?
 There will be 60 food vendors on site.

 MINNESOTA YACHT CLUB